Disputes about ‘Parental Responsibility’

 Financial outcomes and third parties

 Marriage and relationship breakdowns often involve third parties.
 Most commonly these third parties are banks, parents of one of the parties or the bankruptcy trustee.
 Third parties involved in family law matters should always seek expert family law advice.
-If you are a parent of one of these parties, you can read more about this issue by clicking here.
+If you are a parent of one of these parties, you can read more about this issue.

 Financial provision for children